antimof/UxPlay/README.txt

 with a firewall only opened two udp network ports: **three** are required (the third one receives the audio data).

-**Raspberry Pi** devices work best with hardware GPU h264 video decoding if the Video4Linux2 plugin in GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for patches).
+**Raspberry Pi** devices (*Pi 4B+ and earlier: this does not apply to the Pi 5, which does not provide hardware h264 decoding, and does not need it*) work best with hardware GPU h264 video decoding if the Video4Linux2 plugin in GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for patches).
 This is fixed in GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use